 be on the left as in the image below.

 from 'The Bronte Sisters' (NPG 1725) (Charlotte, Emily,

 Anne) compared with detail from the

-The orientation of the photo is explained on the page titled "Is the
+The orientation of the photo is explained on the page: "Is the Photo

 The Profile Portrait at the NPG is identified as Emily but this has been

 disputed since it was first displayed in 1914.
 She is very like Charlotte's portrait